|

 He was confusing relaxation techniques with meditation.
 You know -- "Now my toes are relaxed, my feet, my legs, etc. " That may be a good way to lessen pain and also to induce sleep.
 Perhaps relaxation of the body may sometimes serve as a preparation for meditation but they are not equivalent.

-People do confuse the term meditation with other techniques.
-See #6 above for relaxation which may lessen pain and also help bring sleep.
+People do confuse the term meditation with other techniques, as in #6 above.

 In 1974, Lawrence LeShan wrote a popular short manual called How To Meditate which was reprinted several times.
 It served to draw attention to the fact that meditation is practiced in many cultures and religious traditions, but that book mainly concerns the mental activity called contemplation.